-Please visit our Garden City SEPTA’s grant program page for information and to see some examples of how our winner staff members supports inclusion.
+Please visit our Garden City SEPTA’s grant program page for information and to see some examples of how some of our staff members support inclusion.
 We strongly encourage teachers and support staff to take advantage of this opportunity.

 BENEFITS FOR GENERAL EDUCATION TEACHERS IN SUPPORTING INCLUSIVE EDUCATION